-I (print name here) have read the rules and policies provided, and do hereby understand, acknowledge and accept these rules and policies as written above.
+I (print name here) have vided, and do hereby understand, acknowledge and acwritten above.
 I'm joining this community voluntarily.
-I further acknowledge and accept this is temporary emergency shelter and shall not be construed as a tenancy or giving rise to a tenancy.
-I agree and acknowledge that violating any of these rules will put me at risk of expulsion from this community.
+I this is temporary emergency shelter and shall not be crise to a tenancy.
+I agree and acknowledge that violatinat risk of expulsion from this community. further acknowledge and accept onstrued as a tenancy or giving

-I attest that I intend to join this emergency shelter conmunity and I pledge to always act in good faith toward teers, security, and surrounding neighbors.
+I attest that I intend to join this emergency shelter community as a member of the community and I pledge to always act in good faith towards my follow guests, staff, volunteers, security, and surrounding neighbors.

 Guest (Printed Name)

 Guest (Signature) Date

 Staff Witness (printed name)

 Staff Witness (signature) Date